tom1484/ComputerProgrammingFinalProject/README.md

 All files under this folder are located in  `~/catkin_ws/src/project ` .

-Since there are some bugs of **Kimera**, it can not publish 3D-mesh in mono-camera mode, Therefore, there are several options to test the project:
+Since there are some bugs of **Kimera**, it can not publish 3D-mesh in mono-camera mode, Therefore, there are options options to test the project:

 * **Test with local hardware inputs**